MichaelMueller/ReportGenerator/readme.txt

 					> open word file and replace placeholders with the concatenated text
 		> save word file
 		> convert word file to pdf
+			> convert pdf to images
+			> convert images to DICOM study
+			or
 			> convert pdf to dicom pdf file using series information from the DICOM SR file
 		> possibly send file using dcmsend